fossabot/passdrop/README.md

 ## Current Features (2.0)

 - Strong emphasis on clean, simple, intuitive user interface
-- Fully optimized for all devices including retina iPhones and iPads
-- Built for iOS 10
 - Load, create, and edit multiple KeePass 1.x databases in your Dropbox account
 - Open KeePass 1.x databases with any file extension
 - Fully integrated two-way syncing to Dropbox, with collision detection